keepproceeding/app-service-agentic-langgraph-foundry-python/README.md

-# Agentic Azure App Service app with LangGraph and Azure AI Foundry Agent Service
+# Agentic Azure App Service app with LangGraph and Foundry Agent Service

-This repository demonstrates how to build a modern FatAPI web application that integrates with both Azure AI Foundry Agents and LangGraph Agents.
+This repository demonstrates how to build a modern FastAPI web application that integrates with both Foundry Agent Service and LangGraph agents.
 It provides a simple CRUD task list and two interactive chat agents.

 ## Getting Started